AngelProtocolFinance/ap-documentation/src/technical/basics/creation-message-arguments.md

 If `withdrawBeforeMaturity == true`, then funds will be be able to be withdrawn before the maturity date, if set to false, then funds are locked until maturity is set (if ever).

 The maturityTime field, if non-zero, sets the time that the Endowment will mature at.
-If `0` the endowment effectively has no maturity date (indefinate).
+If `0` the endowment effectively has no maturity date (indefinite).

 ## Categories and UN SDGs